stemangiola/tidybulk/README.md

 ### Volcano Plots for Each Method

-Visualising the significance and effect size of the differential expression results as a volcano plots we appreciate that some methods have much lower p-values distributions than other methods, for the same model and data.
+Visualising the significance and effect size of the differential expression results as a volcano plot, we appreciate that some methods have much lower p-value distributions than other methods, for the same model and data.

 ``` r